France

 In cases of recognized disability, the allowance determined by the Departmental House for Disabled Persons (MDPH) will take into account the cost of psychomotor care incurred.

-In France, as a paramedics profession, the psychomotrician / psychomotor therapist provides care based on medical prescription.
+In France, as a paramedics profession, the psychomotor therapist provides care based on medical prescription.

 Get to know more about Psychomotricity in France